ant1po1e/spreadsheet-to-json/README.md

-# Gulanova Website - Spreadsheet to JSON Converter
+# Spreadsheet to JSON Converter

 A simple, efficient tool to convert Google Spreadsheet data into JSON format.